umich-brcf-bioinf/Katana/INSTALL.rst

 Installing
 ----------
-The easiest way to install Jacquard is through PyPI.
+The easiest way to install Katana is through PyPI.
 Get pip if it's not available in your system:

 ::

-   $ pip install jacquard
+   $ pip install katana

 You can install from source from github: